 - Can't exceed 30 mph on a level surface

-If your vehicle doesn't meet the criteria above, it will likely be deemed a motorcycle or a scooter, under which case the vehicle would be subject to Michigan's motorcycle laws rather than its moped laws.
+If your vehicle doesn't meet the criteria above, it will likely be deemed a motorcycle or a scooter, under which case the vehicle would be subject to different laws and regulations from those that govern Michigan's moped riders.

 According to Michigan law, a scooter may be classified as either a moped or a motorcycle, depending on its size and potential speed.
-If your scooter can reach speeds over 30 mph, it will likely be classified a motorcycle.
-We recommend all scooter owners reach out to the Michigan Secretary of State office to inquire about their scooter's classification, as how it's viewed will impact licensing and insurance requirements.
+For example, if your scooter can reach speeds over 30 mph, it will likely be classified a motorcycle.

 Michigan ORV laws

 In Michigan, an ORV is defined as any motor vehicle that can be driven cross-country over natural terrain, like earth or snow.
 All-terrain vehicles (ATVs), utility task vehicles, water-to-land vehicles and other multiwheel vehicles are all examples of ORVs.

 If you own an ORV in Michigan, you're required to get a certificate of title and register the vehicle.
 You'll also need to get a license for the ORV through the Department of Natural Resources (DNR) if you plan to use the ORV anywhere other than private land.
 Anyone planning to drive their ORV on state-designated trails, routes or areas will also have to purchase a trail permit.